neurodebian/neurodebian/sphinx/index.rst

 Popularity Contest
 ------------------

-We would strongly encourage you to participate in the `popularity contest <http://popcon.debian.org>`_ (popcon), which anonymously collects the list of packages you installed/use on your system.
+We encourage you to participate in the `popularity contest <http://popcon.debian.org>`_ (popcon), which anonymously collects the list of packages you installed/use on your system.
 Collecting such statistics is of particular importance for research